evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 The HiPhi Z 4 Seater packs an impressive punch with a maximum power of 494 kW (672 hp / 663 bhp) and a commanding total torque of 820 Nm (605 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.8 seconds, and it reaches a top speed of 200 km/h (124 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 113 kWh, providing an 7 kWh buffer (5.8%) for battery protection.
+The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 113 kWh, providing a 7 kWh buffer (5.8%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 555 km (345 miles), with an energy consumption rate of 20.4 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of  kW.
 Charging from 0% to 100% takes approximately 92 minutes, while a more typical charging scenario from 10% to 80% takes 47 minutes with an average charging speed at 100 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 48%.
-This results in an effective charging speed, including time lost, of 103 kW, with each charging session taking about 29 minutes and 59 seconds..
+This results in an effective charging speed, including time lost, of 103 kW, with each charging session taking about 29 minutes and 59 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 28 kWh/100 km, the trip would take approximately 9 hours and 58 minutes.
 This journey would require four charging stops from 5% to 42%, with a total charging time of 98 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 10 hours and 16 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/hiphi/z/z_4_seater/charging_1_st.jpg" title="HiPhi Z 4 Seater" width="3000" height="2032"  >}}

-### Charge port
+### Charge Port

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 This model uses [**GBT**](../../../../technology/charging/connectors/#gbt) for China and Europe, meaning you must use a CCS2>GBT adapter in Europe.
 See full specifications for all markets.